eezstreet/SWATEliteForce/README.md

 - Breaching tab removed; sixth tactical slot added.
 - Added frangible breaching ammo for all shotguns.
 Frangible breaching ammo is guaranteed to never overpenetrate a door and is better against unarmored targets than the comparable Sabot Slug.
 - AI will now drop lightsticks as they clear rooms.
+- The Gas Mask has been renamed Respirator and no longer restricts your field of view.
 - Tactical items (grenades, wedges, lightsticks, C2) now show the number of items left when equipped.
 - Rewrote the voting code from scratch.
 No longer allowed to vote for gametype; can vote to end current map or to go to next map.
 - Can vote in Career CO-OP if "Enable Voting" is checked in the map settings panel.
 (Voting specific maps and voting for next map are not allowed in this mode)